firebase/flutterfire/docs/auth/federated-auth.md

 or `linkWithCredential` methods.
 Alternatively on web platforms, you can trigger the authentication process via a popup or redirect.

+Note: On Android, `signInWithProvider` opens a Chrome Custom Tab for the OAuth flow.
+If your `AndroidManifest.xml` contains `android:taskAffinity=""` (Flutter's default template), the Custom Tab will close when the user switches apps (e.g. to open a password manager), and returning will give a `web-context-already-presented` error.
+To fix this, remove `android:taskAffinity=""` from your `AndroidManifest.xml`.
+{: .callout .callout-warning}

 ## Google

 Most configuration is already setup when using Google Sign-In with Firebase, however you need to ensure your machine's